SoftHu/tos_avg/En/heart_4_6_2_9.md

 \nHey...
 HEY! &lbrace;c.playername&rbrace;, wake up!]
 1766672157337891 -->1766681055228200[End]
 Start -->1766681208037674[<b>Speaker 👉 Anna:</b>
-\nHave you forgotten your promise!?\nAnji is leaving tonight!\nShe's waiting for you at the frog statue...\nGo now, before she's gone!!]
+\nHave you forgotten your promise!?\n&lbrace;npc.4602&rbrace; is leaving tonight!\nShe's waiting for you at the frog statue...\nGo now, before she's gone!!]
 1766681208037674 -->1766685341910398[End]
 Start -->1766681352883506[<b>Speaker 👉 Anna:</b>
 \n&lbrace;c.playername&rbrace;!\nI'm...
 I'm glad you came.\nI wanted to see you one last time before I left.\nYour friendship has meant so much to me.]